iQuHACK/2024_QuEra/IronOut_Error/README.md

 Our team name is IronOut_Error, and our team members include Thomas Verrill, Rin Kuroda, Aryan Prasad, Galeinston Pham, and Eric Yale Jung.

 The code is as follows: final_code.ipnyb contains all the code that we discuss in our writeup.
 We also mention 8x8 and 16x16 trials in our presentation; the code for those trials is listed as well.
+The graph_maker file is programmed in Julia and uses libraries to simulate graphs and graph solutions for evaluating our quantum solutions.